 Closes the form field Properties dialog box.
 If you are changing the properties of multiple fields, you can leave the Properties dialog box open.
-Click on each field to change its properties.
+Click each field to change its properties.

 If you select Locked on any tab, it locks all options for the field, not just the options on that tab.

-You can access Acrobat form field properties only when you are in editing mode.
+You can access form field properties only when you are in editing mode.
 You can change the properties for multiple form fields at a time.